brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

 # Noise Texture Augmentation Improves Pediatric Generalizability in Deep Learning CT Denoising Models

-Running Title: *Noise Texture Augmentation for CT Denoising*
+Running Title: *Pediatric CT Noise Texture Augmentation*

 Adult-trained CT denoising models were shown to perform poorly in pediatric CT due to Field-of-view (FOV) differences between adult and pediatric CT protocols.
 This project use noise patches from pediatric protocol phantom scans to augment training with adult datasets.
 This technique can improve performance in smaller-pediatric patients not represented in the training dataset.